phriscage/beer-app/docs/SETUP.md

 ## <a name="setup_backend"></a>Setup Backend:
 Create the application and inject the Istio sidecar proxies to the application Pods.
+There are a few baseline applications that are defined in the [kubernetes-manifests/beer-app](kubernetes-manifests/beer-app) directory.
+Depending on your demo/lab, you will start with the appropriate one.
+If unsure, you can default to [beer-app_all.yaml](kubernetes-manifests/beer-app/beer-app_all.yaml)
-The [beer-app_all.yaml](kubernetes-manifests/beer-app/beer-app_all.yaml) configuration has all services and versions:
+* [beer-app_all.yaml](kubernetes-manifests/beer-app/beer-app_all.yaml) configuration has all services and versions
+* [beer-app_beer-api-v1.yaml](kubernetes-manifests/beer-app/beer-app_beer-api-v1.yaml) configuration has beer-api-v1 without likes-api
+* [beer-app_beer-api-v2.yaml](kubernetes-manifests/beer-app/beer-app_beer-api-v2.yaml) configuration has beer-api-v1, beer-api-v2 with likes-api

         kubectl create -f <(istioctl kube-inject -f kubernetes-manifests/beer-app/beer-app_all.yaml)